HakimGodswillNcx/HakimGodswillNcx/README.md

 - 👽 I’m interested.
 - 🌱 I’m currently learning.
 - ❓ I’m looking to collaborate.
-- 📫 How to reach me?
-(BEtter NOT) hahah.
+- 📫 How to reach me? (better NOT) hahah.

   ((this repo to document my CODE life))